tkn-tub/ns3-gym/src/wave/doc/wave.rst

 MAC extension layer
 ###################

-Although 1609.4 is still in the MAC layer, the implemention approach for |ns3| does not do much modification in the source code of the wifi module.
+Although 1609.4 is still in the MAC layer, the implementation approach for |ns3| does not do much modification in the source code of the wifi module.
 Instead, if some feature is related to wifi MAC classes, then a relevant subclass is defined; if some